RogueCyberSecurityChannel/PyCanary-Python-Canary-Token-Alternative/README.md

 - Create a .txt file of directory paths you would like to monitor
-- Pass in the path to that .txt file using the -pF command.
+- Pass in the path to the .txt file using the -pF command.
 Example: -pF <./dir_paths.txt>
 - Wait to see if the files are accessed
 - Windows Alert box will pop up if any file in the specified directories are accessed or altered
 - Fully implemented process monitoring & logging